 Material for one huipil can cost over Q1,000 (US$130).

 You can also get a bite to eat at one of the food stalls.
-For Q20 or Q25 you can get a piece of fried chicken, rice, beans, a salad, and tortillas.
+For Q20 or Q25 (US$3 – $3.50) I got a piece of fried chicken, rice, beans, a salad, and tortillas.

-You’ll also find lots of souvenirs.
-Chichicastenango is known for its wooden masks that dancers wear during ceremonies.
+Chichicastenango is known for wooden masks.
+Dancers wear during ceremonies.

 History of the K’iche’ People

 The K’iche’ make up 11% of the population of Guatemala.
 They live predominantly in the Highlands of Guatemala, especially in the department (state) of El Quiche’.

 During the height of the Maya kingdom (250 to 900 AD), when they were building their grand temples and pyramids, the Maya lived in the Peten region of Guatemala (this is where Flores is located).

 Then in the ninth and tenth centuries, the Maya kingdoms collapsed due to deforestation, drought, and overpopulation.
 The Maya dispersed.
 Some made their way to the Yucatan, while others moved to the Highlands.